 Wicked the Musical Film

 Following the success of the stage production, it is only natural that fans have questioned whether a film version of the musical is on the cards.
-Earlier in 2015 we spoke to the Producer of the show Marc Platt, and asked him when fans can expect to see Wicked on the big screen:
+We spoke to the Producer of the show Marc Platt, and asked him when fans can expect to see Wicked on the big screen:

 "The process and development of the movie has begun in earnest and it will happen when the material is at a place where we feel, as the creators, that the adaptation of it will be as satisfying as a film as it is in a theatre.
 That could be tomorrow or it could be a year from now - I don't know the answer to that, it IS in the process, we have just set the bar really high.
 We're not shooting to a release date - we want the film to be unique and satisfying as the stage experience which is still terribly successful."